 Dynamics and population genomics of mutualistic symbiosis.
 Presented in Colloquium: Integrated perspectives on the ecology, genetics and coevolution of intimate mutualisms, co-chaired with J Leebens-Mack.
 Botany 2015 meetings, 26 to 30 July 2015, Edmonton, Alberta.

 Linking genomic pattern to evolutionary process.
-Invited presentation in Invited seminar for the Museum of Natural Science Seminar Series, Louisiana State University.
+Invited presentation in Museum of Natural Science Seminar Series, Louisiana State University.
 24 Oct.
 2014, Baton Rouge, Louisiana.

 Population genetic and genomic identification of locally adapted loci.
 Submitted presentation at Evolution meetings, 20 to 24 June 2014, in Raleigh, North Carolina.
 Talk slides (PDF, 2.29MB); video on YouTube.